jconorgrogan/Informational-Constructivism/ISG/ISG.md

     *   **Intentional Projection:** The map to (x, y) is a deliberate coarse-graining, valid when the SUR cost or analysis focuses primarily on these two aggregate measures (depth vs. breadth), potentially requiring extension to (x, y, k) if generator diversity is costly.
     *   **Baseline Composition:** Integer multiplication represents the minimal, order-independent, non-interacting composition within IC; more complex interactions require augmenting this model.
     *   **Visualization Tool:** The ISG provides a valuable conceptual grid for visualizing complexity profiles, comparing structures, and understanding the evolution of an observer's state under SUR dynamics and a given cost model.
+    *   **Classifying Limits:** The ISG offers a framework to distinguish between different structural profiles (high `x`, high `y`, high `k`, etc.) that characterize systems challenging an observer's descriptive capacity (Ledger C), effectively mapping the features of this complexity boundary.
     *   **Limitations:** **ISG fails when ordering or inter-component coupling dominates cost; then an ordered or graph-valued factorisation replaces plain integers.**